Information and Steps for Evaluations

 Age range: 5 years to adulthood

-Fee: Generally $3800 but may vary in cost depending on the case’s complexity and extensiveness of medical history and related record review*
+Fee: Generally $5,000** but may vary in cost depending on the case’s complexity and extensiveness of medical history and related record review.

-*Evaluations that are conducted on-site at the child’s school or at a location other than one of our offices incur an additional flat charge of $300.
+Evaluations that are conducted off-site at a location within a 5-mile radius of our office will incur an additional flat charge of $300.
+For testing outside the 5-mile range, please discuss directly with the office.

-At times, parents are unsure whether their child needs an evaluation.
-If you are unsure of this, an initial Caregiver/Parent(s) Interview and Consultation can be scheduled to discuss information regarding presenting concerns and relevant history necessary to determine whether an evaluation is needed.
-This fee of $275 would be applied to the evaluation fee if testing was recommended since the Caregiver/Parent(s) Interview and Consultation appointment is part of the evaluation process.
+At times, it is unclear if an evaluation is needed.
+In these instances, an Initial Interview and Consultation can be scheduled at our standard intake rate to discuss information regarding presenting concerns and relevant history necessary to determine whether an evaluation is needed.
+If following the consultation testing is commenced, the consultation fee would be applied to the total evaluation fee, since the Initial Interview and Consultation appointment is part of the evaluation process.

-Below is a breakdown and steps of what our evaluation procedure entails (this does not include procedures for our Multi-Disciplinary Developmental Evaluations or our Gifted/Intelligence Evaluations, which have a different procedural structure described separately in our Services page).
+Below is a breakdown and steps of what our evaluation procedure entails (this does not include procedures for our Multi-Disciplinary Developmental Evaluations, Web-based Evaluation for the Early Identification of Autism Spectrum Disorders (WEEI-ASD) or our Gifted/Intelligence Evaluations, which have different procedural structure described separately in our Services page).

 This first meeting is a very important step in the evaluation process.
-The evaluator will meet with the child’s parent/caregiver(s) to obtain information about the child’s school, medical, and developmental history, and learn about any social, emotional, or behavioral concerns.
-This will provide a better understanding of the nature of the concerns and assist the evaluator in deciding which tests should be administered.
+The evaluator will meet with the patient (if adult) or with a child’s parent/caregiver(s) to obtain pertinent history and information regarding present concerns and functioning.
+This will provide a better understanding of the nature of the evaluation and assist the evaluator in deciding which tests should be administered.

 |Step 2.
 Testing Sessions – 1 to 4 meetings

-During the testing sessions, many areas will be measured depending on the referral reason, information gathered in the parent interview and age of the child – Below are the different areas that may be measured and time frame needed.
+During the testing sessions, many areas will be measured depending on the referral reason, information gathered in the initial interview and patient’s age – Below are the different areas that may be measured and the time frame needed for proper assessment of each.

 |4 to 8 hours|